WWWL

 WWWL (1350 AM, "The Bet New Orleans") is a commercial radio station in New Orleans, Louisiana.
 Owned by Audacy, Inc., it broadcasts a sports gambling format.
 The station's studios are located at the 400 Poydras Tower in Downtown New Orleans.
-The transmitter site is in Algiers, near the city limits of Gretna and Terrytown.
-The station operates at 5,000 watts around the clock, although after sunset, it switches to a directional antenna.
+Its transmitter site is in Algiers, near the city limits of Gretna and Terrytown.
+The station operates at 5,000 watts during the day and 480 watts at night, using a non-directional antenna.
 The station is simulcast on FM translator station W225CZ (92.9 FM).

 History

 Early years

 This station carried the call sign WSMB from its founding until 2006.
 It signed on the airwaves April 1, 1925, as New Orleans' first professional radio station, a joint commercial venture by the local Saenger Theatre and the Maison Blanche department store.
 Programming was provided by the Saenger, allowing Maison Blanche to sell radio sets in the store so customers could hear the station's programming.
 For most of its early history, the studios were located on the thirteenth floor of the Maison Blanche Building on Canal Street, a few blocks from the theater.
 By the 1930s, WSMB was an affiliate of the NBC Red Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the Golden Age of Radio.